 - Other Categories – Speak with a visa lawyer to see if you are eligible.

-If your attorney determines that you fall within any of the above lawful permanent resident categories, he or she will then outline a strategy to begin the application process.
+If your immigration law attorney determines that you fall within any of the above lawful permanent resident categories, he or she will then outline a strategy to begin the application process.
 By using the online immigration process, you will be able to check your immigration status online and stay updated about each step of the green card visa application.

 Elements of the Application Process with a Green Card Immigration Lawyer